-We regularly offer our clients ongoing advice on compliance with state and federal consumer lending and protection laws and statutes, as well as assistance in addressing compliance expectations of the Consumer Financial Protection Bureau (CFPB), as well as state agencies and regulators.
-If lawsuits do arise, we have a proven track record of successfully defending national, regional and local agencies, in both state and federal courts.
+We regularly offer our clients ongoing advice on compliance with state and federal consumer lending and protection laws and statutes, as well as assistance in addressing compliance expectations of the Consumer Financial Protection Bureau (CFPB), agencies, and regulators.
+If lawsuits do arise, we have a proven track record of successfully defending national, regional, and local agencies, in both state and federal courts.

 Our Consumer Finance Litigation Defense practice includes:

 - Representation of clients for alleged violations of federal and state consumer finance laws such as the Fair Debt Collection Practices Act (FDCPA), Fair Credit Reporting Act (FCRA), Truth in oryLending Act (TILA), Real Estate Settlement Procedures Act (RESPA), and Equal Credit Opportunity Act (ECOA).